-His passion for flying was such that he became the youngest professional Instrument Flight Related airplane and helicopter pilot in Europe at age 23.
-This passion, combined with an extreme generosity, led him to join his father’s company, Air Glaciers, in Sion, Switzerland.
-Within three years, he carried out some 300 rescue flights in the Alps, as well as the deserts of Africa.
+His passion for flying was so strong that at the age of 23, he became the youngest professional Instrument Flight Related airplane and helicopter pilot in Europe.
+This passion, combined with an extreme generosity, led him to join his father’s company Air Glaciers in Sion, Switzerland.
+Within three years, he carried out about 300 rescue flights in the Alps, as well as the deserts of Africa.

 He lost his life in 1986 at the age of 24 during a helicopter mission in Mali.
 In 1989, his mother, family and friends founded the Association François-Xavier Bagnoud (FXB International) and the FXB Foundation to pursue, in the field of development, the rescue missions that he led and to perpetuate the values of generosity and compassion that guided the life of François-Xavier.